RobustBench: a standardized adversarial robustness benchmark: Reproducibility and runtime

 \section{Reproducibility and runtime}

 Here we discuss the main aspects of the reproducibility of the benchmark.

 First of all, the code to run the benchmark on a given model is available in our repository, and an example of how to run it is given in the README file.
 The installation instructions are also provided in the README file and the requirements will be installed automatically.
-We only leave to the user the installation of the PyTorch and torchvision libraries to allow for the installation of the most appropriate versions for the user's hardware (e.g., CUDA vs. CPU versions).
-To satisfy other points from the reproducibility checklist,\footnote{\url{https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf}} which are applicable to our benchmark, we also discuss next the variability of the robust accuracy over random seeds and the average runtime of the benchmark.

-Evaluation of the accuracy on common corruptions \cite{hendrycks2019robustness} is deterministic if we do not take into account non-deterministic operations on computational accelerators such as GPUs,\footnote{\url{https://pytorch.org/docs/stable/notes/randomness.html}} which, however, do not affect the resulting accuracy.
-On the other hand, robustness evaluation using AutoAttack has an element of randomness since it relies on random initializations of the starting points and also on the randomness in the update of the Square Attack \cite{ACFH2020square}.
-To show the effect of randomness on the robust accuracy given by AutoAttack, we repeat evaluation over four random seeds on three models available in the Model Zoo from different threat models.
-In Table~\ref{tab:seeds}, we report the average robust accuracy with its standard deviation.
-We observe that different seeds lead to very similar results.
-Moreover, we indicate the runtime of each evaluation, which is largely influenced by the size of the model and the computing infrastructure (every run uses a single Tesla V100 GPU, and we set a batch size of 500).
+To satisfy other points from the reproducibility checklist\footnote{\url{https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf}} which are applicable to our benchmark, we also discuss next the variability of the robust accuracy over random seeds and the average runtime of the benchmark.
+Evaluation of the accuracy on common corruptions \cite{hendrycks2019robustness} is deterministic if we do not take into account non-deterministic operations on computational accelerators such as GPUs\footnote{\url{https://pytorch.org/docs/stable/notes/randomness.html}} which, however, do not affect the resulting accuracy.
+On the other hand, robustness evaluation using AutoAttack has an element of randomness since it relies on random initialization of the starting points and also on the randomness in the update of the Square Attack \cite{ACFH2020square}.
+To show the effect of randomness on the robust accuracy given by AutoAttack, we repeat evaluation over four random seeds on four models available in the Model Zoo from different threat models covering all datasets considered.
+In Table~\ref{tab:seeds}, we report the average robust accuracy with its standard deviation and observe that different seeds lead to very similar results.
+Moreover, we indicate the runtime of each evaluation, which is largely influenced by the size of the model, the computing infrastructure (every run uses a single Tesla V100 GPU ), and the dataset.
 Moreover, less robust models require less time for evaluation which is due to the fact that AutoAttack does not further attack a point if an adversarial example is already found by some preceding attack in the ensemble.

+Additionally, as mentioned above, for ImageNet we have randomly sampled and fixed 5000 images from the validation set.
+We provide the IDs of those images and code to load them in our repository.
+Note that we use the same set of images for $\ell_p$-robustness and for common corruptions, in which case for every point 15 types of corruptions at 5 severity levels are applied, consistently with the other datasets.